 Every day I am reminded of my limitations, my separation from my son (which is so unnatural for a mom), and yet I feel invited into a bigger story than just my own little broken one.
 It's a story of hope and redemption and one where all our little stories get to intersect in divine ways.
 This is where my strength comes from.

 I have been married for 10 years.
 I’ve known my husband since high school and we’ve been together since college.
-I have 2 kids, Kennedy 4 and Joey 2.
+I have two kids: Kennedy, 4, and Joey, 2.

 Fitness is a necessity in my mind to be healthy.
 I’ll be honest, I don’t have the best diet.
 Candy is my weakness, especially sour candy.
 If I want a piece of cake, I eat it.
-I do work out every day so there’s my balance to my not so great diet.
+I work out every day so there’s my balance to my not-so-great diet.

 In order to keep up with my kids as they get older, I feel like I need to be healthy, happy, and fit.
 I want to be able to run outside with them or pick them up if they need me to, or even if they don’t need me to!

 The most challenging thing about being a mother is making sure I have enough time for my kids while also not neglecting myself.
 As a working mom, I don’t ever want my kids to feel like I’m not there for them.
-The most rewarding thing is my kids unconditional love.
+The most rewarding thing is my kids' unconditional love.
 They hug me when I’m sad.
 They laugh with me when I’m happy.
-They’re both just so filled with love and it’s just amazing be with them every day.
+They’re both so filled with love and it’s amazing to be with them every day.

 The fact that I can get up every day, take care of my children (and husband), work, and find time for a workout makes me feel strong every single day.
 It’s a lot of work being a mother and I’m proud of myself and all of the other mothers out there for doing what we do every day.

-As a lifelong athlete, soccer player turned marathon runner and fitness professional, fitness has always been a staple in my life.
+As a lifelong athlete, a soccer player turned marathon runner and a fitness professional, fitness has always been a staple in my life.
 I see fitness, working out, running as something I get to do, not something I have to do.
-I always encourage members to look at how a fit and healthy lifestyle enables them to do the things that they love.
-Whether it’s run a marathon, rock-climb or hike, or even keep up with your kids as they tear through Disneyland, a regular fitness routine makes life better.
+I always encourage people to look at how a fit and healthy lifestyle enables them to do the things that they love.
+Whether it’s running a marathon, rock climbing or hiking, or even keeping up with your kids as they tear through Disneyland, a regular fitness routine makes life better.